microsoft/DataStreamerConnect/README.md

     * npm install -g pxt
     * npm install
 9. Build the static package that Data Streamer Connect uses by running "pxt staticpkg" in the terminal window
     * The first pass will generate a number of "Skipped data-uri" warning.
-These can be ignored.
+These can be ignored
 10. Copy the files from PXT\built\packaged **except** for index.html into the DataStreamerConnect\DataStreamerConnect (this is the root folder of the UWP JavaScript application)
-11. Build the DataStreamerConnect solution
+11. Build the DataStreamerConnect solution or create a Microsoft Store package
+    * Only x86 and x64 packages are supported
+    * To install the created packages run "Add-AppDevPackage.ps1" with PowerShell and follow the prompts

 # Streaming data to Microsoft Excel